 Army Hill reconstruction

-Much of the preliminary works were filed under ‘Waratah Loop’, but now that work has started in earnest on the hill, a separate page is in order.
+Much of the preliminary works were filed under ‘Waratah Loop’, but as work ramped up, a separate post was required.

 Jump to –